How to run Mobile Usability Tests for the best results

 - Conduct the actual test

-Establish a blueprint for the entire testing process
+Establish a blueprint for the entire mobile application testing process

 - Create a roadmap that outlines the test progression